TUM-FAF/FAFSite/README.markdown

         $ source env/bin/activate

 *  Run `pip install -r requirements.txt`
+*  Set up MySQL on your machine.
+Make sure that you have `mysql_config`.
+If you encouter an error that says that `mysql_config` not found, then you must install `libmysqlclient-dev` for debian systems.
-*  Copy the stagging settings to a settings file.
+*  Copy the stagging settings to the settings file.

         $ cp fafsite/fafsite/staging_settings.py fafsite/fafsite/settings.py